yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

     "./bdspfix.png"
     >}}

-One of the (many) missing texture formats is `S8_UINT`, a depth stencil one.
+One of the (many) missing texture formats is `S8_UINT`, an 8-bit stencil one.
-Games like `Baldur’s Gate 1/2` and `Citizens of Space` make use of S8_UINT, so in the process of implementing it, Morph made a homebrew unit test to see the progress, as both games need other formats that are still missing and some other fixes.
+Games like `Baldur’s Gate 1/2` and `Citizens of Space` make use of S8_UINT, so in the process of implementing it, Morph used a homebrew unit test to see the progress, as both games need other formats that are still missing and some other fixes.

 Turns out, while [there is support for both OpenGL and Vulkan](https://github.com/yuzu-emu/yuzu/pull/7357) now, only NVIDIA declares support on Vulkan, meaning that any